pneff93/replicator-aggregation/README.md

 ## Important Notes

 * Only configure the `--cluster.id` for each Replicator, no `client.id` or `group.id` when running Replicator as an executable.
 * The internal topics (config, offset, status) will be created on the destination cluster.
-If you want to have the internal topics created on the source cluster we need to create the Replicator. as a Connector.
+If you want to have the internal topics created on the source cluster we need to create the Replicator as a Connector.
 * Do not sync the topic configuration.
 * We connect the `src.value.converter` with the local SR, whereas the `value.converter` is connected to the CC SR.
+* The used SA has full permissions, to restrict it following the least privilege guidance, see the corresponding [ACLs documentation](https://docs.confluent.io/platform/current/multi-dc-deployments/replicator/index.html#acls-to-write-to-the-destination-cluster)

 For more information check out [replicator.properties](./Replicator/replicator.properties).